jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/memory.rst

 * As already discussed, a bit is a single digit in base two
 * However, a bit is represented within computers as a single signal
 * These bits/signals can take on two possible states ``0`` or ``1``
-* This means that, with one bit, a total of two unique values can be represented
+* This means that, with one bit/signal, a total of two unique values can be represented

 .. figure:: one_bit_signals.png
     :width: 333 px